• HOME

 The starting point is if you cannot afford to travel and plan a trip without asking people for money and help, then you simply cannot afford to travel.
 Obviously, you can, but that is then going to be either hiking or taking public transport not seeing much.
 It’s the same as asking strangers for money to buy a car, in fact, a Ferrari at that.

-We have met with people who simply don’t have the means and funds to travel, yet they set out with the full intention of asking for money and assistance, they include that as part of their budget to get along.
+We have met with people who simply don’t have the means and funds to travel, yet they set out with the full intention of asking for money and assistance; they include that as part of their budget to get along.
 Freeloading on the goodness of others is now a business and the new normal.

 In the same instance, there are people who worked for 5-10 years then sold their houses to afford a 2-year round world trip without having to beg or ask for donations or swindle sponsorships.
-It’s a tough sacrifice to make, but at least they keep their dignity and their self-worth, they also have the rewards and satisfaction of doing it themselves.
+It’s a tough sacrifice to make, but at least they keep their dignity and their self-worth; they also have the rewards and satisfaction of doing it themselves.

 There is a very fine line between begging and freeloading on the goodness of people and accepting a few days stay over or a little discount on a product.
 Eventually begging and freeloading affects your dignity, morals and integrity and puts people off helping other travellers who would be prepared to pay their way.

-About sponsorship and those free stuff
+About sponsorship and that free stuff

 The pros and cons of sponsorship is an article we added on the pitfalls and benefits of securing sponsorship for trips.
 The link below is to a podcast with AdventureRiderRadio also on the pitfalls and benefits and how to go about getting sponsorship.

-Living frugal, the cheap-skate guide.
+Living frugally: the cheapskate guide.

 This is where your trip will become a reality or just stay a pipe dream.
 This is the tough decisions and determination part of it all.